Our Process

-Why did I choose speech?
+Why did I choose speech therapy?

 In December 2013, my paternal grandfather suffered a hemorrhagic stroke and fell down a flight of stairs into the basement of his New York City home.
 At the time, he lived with my disabled grandmother, who was unaware of his stroke/fall.
 The length of time he remained unconscious in the basement that night was unknown; we did not realize the damage from his brain bleed in his left frontal lobe would change his ability to communicate.